nwakwudoloveth/fileHive/README.md

-## FileHive (File Manager)
+# FileHive (File Manager)

 ## This Project is a work in progress

 ###

-> File Manager is a web-based tool that enables users to manage files and directories in a user-friendly way.
+> FileHive is a web-based tool that enables users to manage files and directories in a user-friendly way.
 Its purpose is to provide a simple and intuitive interface for users to perform common file management tasks.

 ---